etccapital/Equity_Research/portfolio_construction.md

 Navigate to *Screener* Section on tradingviews webiste.
 Use key ratios (such as PE, EBITA, beta), techinical indicators and ratings to filter potential asset candidates.

+As an example, our screened result gives the following five tickers: APD, AQN, CBSH, SBU, INTC, KNX.

 **II.
-Strategic Asset Allocation**

-**III.
 Portfolio Optimization**

-Use optimization tool available on portfolio visualizer website: set specific metrics
+Use optimization tool available on portfolio visualizer website: set specific metrics such as sharpe.
+Note that in special cases, some chosen assets for optimization may not be utilized in the finalized portfolio.
+That is, the weight of such asset can be zero.